Daniel-KM/Omeka-plugin-OcrElementSet/README.md

 Uncompress files and rename plugin folder "OcrElementSet".

 Then install it like any other Omeka plugin.
 The plugin has no configuration.

+*Important*

+Data can be heavy and they are duplicated by default in the search table of the base.
+So it is recommended to install the [fork of Hide Elements] to hide them from the indexation (just check all boxes for the row "OCR:Data").

 Warning